A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Recollection of expanded pairs and degenerations

 \section{Recollection of expanded pairs and degenerations}

 In this section, we review foundations on moduli stacks of expanded pairs and degenerations as developed by Jun Li \cite{Li1}.
-In literature, these moduli spaces are used to establish a degeneration formula for Donaldson-Thomas invariants of 3-folds \cite{LW, Zhou1}, and beautifully used in many computations (e.g.~\cite{MNOP2, MOOP, OP, PP1, PP2, PP3}).
-In the present paper, we are mainly interested in these moduli spaces associated to (log) Calabi-Yau 4-folds.
+In the present paper, we are mainly interested in those moduli stacks associated to (log) Calabi-Yau 4-folds.
 Nevertheless, this section works in arbitrary dimension.